 The Recipe: Roasted Beets with Blood Orange and Yogurt

-The Seasonal Ingredient: While blood oranges are more prevalent in winter, you can also find it at your favorite market orchard stands in early spring.
-They make for a wonderful sweet contrast to your vegetable salads like this one.
+The Seasonal Ingredient: While blood oranges are more prevalent in winter, you can also find them at your favorite market orchard stands in early spring.
+They make for a wonderful sweet contrast to vegetable salads like this one.

-Pro Tip: Kayla Howey of The Original Dish is putting her salt, fat, acid heat skills to the test with this dish.
+Pro Tip: Kayla Howey of The Original Dish is putting her "salt, fat, acid, heat" skills to the test with this dish.
 She prompts you to be daring with your flavors here.
-“A little vinegar for acid and some sweet honey,” she writes.
+She suggests "a little vinegar for acid and some sweet honey."

 The Recipe: Turmeric Honey Roasted Carrots and Radishes

-The Seasonal Ingredient: Carrots are synonymous with springtime—aren’t we lucky.
-They’re one of the most beneficial veggies to bring into mealtime.
+The Seasonal Ingredient: Carrots are synonymous with springtime, and they’re one of the most beneficial veggies to bring into mealtime.
 Paired with turmeric, you won’t even realize what good it’s doing for your body while you munch away.